viktorlott/penum/README.md

 - Variadic - `(T, U, ..) | {num: T, ..}`

-- Dispatch - `(T) where T: ^AsRef<str>`

 ### Use case
 Normally, using a generic in an enum means that it gets applied to the whole enum, and not per variant.
 For example, if I want to specify that all variants should be a `tuple(T)` where T must implement `Copy`, I'd have to specify a generic for all variants:
 ```rust
 enum Foo where T: Copy, U: Copy, F: Copy {
     Bar(T),